 Summary boxes:

-What is already known on this topic: COVID-19 related deaths may be misclassified as other causes of death thereby underestimating the full impact of the pandemic on mortality.
+What is already known on this topic: COVID-19 related deaths may be misclassified thereby inaccurately estimating the full impact of the pandemic on mortality.
+The pandemic may also have indirect effects on other causes due to changed behaviours, as well as the social and economic consequences resulting from its management.
 Excess mortality, the difference between observed deaths and what would have been expected in the absence of the pandemic, is a useful metric to quantify the overall impact of the pandemic on mortality and population health.
 Life expectancy at birth and lifespan inequality assess the cumulative impact of the pandemic on population health.

 What this study adds: We examine death registration data from the Office for National Statistics from 2010 to week 47 (ending on November 20) in 2020 to quantify the impact of the COVID-19 pandemic on mortality in England and Wales thus far.
 We estimate excess mortality risk by age and sex, and quantify the impact of excess mortality risk on excess deaths, life expectancy and lifespan inequality.
 During weeks 10 through 47 of 2020, elevated mortality rates resulted in 57,419 additional deaths compared with baseline mortality.
 Life expectancy at birth for females and males over the 47 weeks of 2020 was 82.6 and 78.7 years, with 0.9 and 1.2 years of life lost relative to the year 2019.
 Lifespan inequality, a measure of the spread or variation in ages at death, declined due to the increase of mortality at older ages.